Table of contents

 Versioning deactivation

-If you activate the versioning, you cannot deactivate it from the GUI.
-The documentation asks you to contact Splunk support if you want to deactivate it.
+If you enable versioning, you cannot disable it from the GUI.
+The documentation advises contacting Splunk support if you want to disable it.

 You have been warned !